Roland Garros Week 2 Summary

 How high will Djokovic push his tally?

-His list of majors now stands equal with that of Serena Williams.
+His list of majors now stands equal to that of Serena Williams.
 Margaret Court – who won 24 – is the only target left.
 Djokovic had to work hellishly hard in the early stages of this 7-6, 6-3, 7-5 victory over the dogged Ruud.

 The first set was a cagey slugfest that lasted fully 82 minutes.
-Ruud made a fast start, snatching a 3-0 lead while Djokovic – his nerves jangling at the prospect of surpassing Nadal’s 22 majors – took a while to settle.
+Ruud made a fast start, snatching a 3-0 lead, while Djokovic – his nerves jangling at the prospect of surpassing Nadal’s 22 majors – took a while to settle.

 Ruud was concentrating on getting the ball up high, out of his opponents strike zone, and making it physical.
 The turning point came, almost inevitably, in a tie-break.
 This has been true for a couple of seasons now – the arrival of the 13th game triggers a transformation in Djokovic, almost like the moon coming out in Teen Wolf.